haghanim/FootballStatsWebsite/README.md

 # YAMN Soccer Analytics Project - Instructions for how to set up our project locally
 Take the following steps to set up web application:

 1. Cd into both the client and server folders, and run 'npm install'.
-This will download any dependencies we need for our application
+This will download any dependencies we need for our application.
 2. From both the client and server run 'npm start'.
-This will start our web application
+This will start our web application.

 Go to "http://localhost:3000/" and view web application.